Lake Michigan Lake Sturgeon Rehabilitation

 The lake sturgeon occurs in the Mississippi, Lake Michigan, and Lake Superior drainage basins.
 In the Lake Michigan basin, it occurs in Green Bay, Lake Michigan, the Menominee River upstream to the White Rapids Dam, the Fox River upstream to Lake Puckaway, and the Wolf River upstream to Shawano.
 This system includes Lakes Winnebago, Butte des Morts, and Winneconne, and the Embarrass River.
 The lake sturgeon is listed as a rare species in the United States.
 Over most of its range in the United States, it appears to be threatened.
 In Wisconsin, it is common in the Menominee River, the lower Wolf River, Lakes Poygan and Winnebago, Lake Wisconsin, the St. Croix River to Gordon Dam, Namekagon River below Trego Dam, and the Chippewa and Flambeau rivers.
 It is uncommon to rare in the lower Wisconsin River, Mississippi River, the Madison lakes, and Lakes Michigan and Superior.
 The Wisconsin Department of Natural Resources has given the species "watch" status.

-The main goals of the rehabilitation of Lake Sturgeon in the Milwaukee River are to enhance the lake sturgeon population and life history information needs, identify critical habitat and barriers to migration.
+The main goals of the rehabilitation of Lake Sturgeon in the Milwaukee River are to enhance the lake sturgeon population and life history information needs and identify critical habitat and barriers to migration.
 These goals fit with the vision of a Healthy Great Lakes Ecosystem described in the Strategic Vision of the Great Lakes Fishery Commission for the Decade of the 1990s and with Wisconsin's Lake Sturgeon Management Plan1.
 In addition, while not Atlantic Sturgeon, this project will follow the prioritized anadromous fish research areas closely for Atlantic Sturgeon, namely, obtain baseline data on habitat condition and quantity in important sturgeon rivers and establish tagging programs to delineate migratory patterns and stock composition.

 Lake Sturgeon rehabilitation